 While the possibilities are endless, some common examples help illustrate how this issue commonly occurs:

-Example: Harry graduated from law school and works as a law clerk but failed the Colorado bar exam on his first attempt.
-He is studying again hoping to still become a lawyer.
-In the meantime, he begins to answer legal questions for people over the internet pro se, despite not being a member of the Colorado Bar.
+Example: Harry failed the Colorado bar exam.
+Though he begins to answer legal questions for people over the internet pro se.
 Even though he is not going to court or preparing documents, he is still violating the rules.

-Example: Sarah, a paralegal employee of a law firm, has been preparing wills, trusts, deeds for real estate, and other legal documents for years, and feels that she knows what she is doing (even better than her attorney boss).
-However, she prepares them without attorney supervision and signs her boss’s name on the documents.
+Example: Sarah, a paralegal employee of a law firm, has been preparing documents without attorney supervision and signs her boss’s name on the documents.
 Sarah may not practice law in Colorado because she is not a licensed attorney (even if she did a perfect job while doing so and had a written agreement with her “clients”.)3

 2.2 What happens when a licensed Colorado lawyer is on “inactive” status?